Magazine vs Clip: Cutting Through the ‘Clip vs Mag' Confusion

 9. What is a magazine vs clip vs cartridge?

 A magazine is a device that stores and feeds ammunition into the chamber of a firearm.
-A clip is a device that holds rounds together, usually to load a magazine or a firearm directly.
+A clip is a device that holds rounds together, usually to load a magazine.
 A cartridge is a single unit of ammunition consisting of the bullet, casing, powder, and primer.

 10. What's a clip for a gun?